Morgan's: History

+The store on Sparks Street in Ottawa continued with the Morgan's name until the location closed on April 14, 1973.
+No terminations resulted from the shuttering of the store; all employees were offered jobs within the locations of the Freimans chain which Hudson's Bay Company had acquired the previous year.
+Freiman's would itself get replaced by The Bay two months later on June 25, 1973.

 1945 Commemorative Wedgwood Bowl

 In 1945, Morgan's Department Store commissioned a Wedgwood bowl, designed by Keith Murray, to commemorate the store's 100th anniversary in Montreal.
 Black and white transfer prints on the front and back contrast Montreal as it was in 1845 and in 1945.
 Relief portraits on each side of Jean Baptiste and John Bull are surrounded by colourful maple leaves, shamrock, rose, thistle, and fleur-de-lis and celebrate the city's French and English heritage.
 The inside of the bowl is decorated with the coat of arms and motto Concordia Salus (Salvation Through Harmony), colourful maple leaves, and the following English and French inscriptions around the upper rim: "Discovered by Jacques Cartier in 1534, Founded by Maisonneuve in 1642, Decouvert par Jacques Cartier en 1534, and Fonde par Maisonneuve en 1642".
 The underside of the bowl has the Morgan's and Wedgwood logos and provides the population data for Montreal in 1845 (45,000) and 1945 (1,500,000).
 This footed bowl measures 12 1/4" in diameter, and is 6 3/4" high.